safarsafarov/ReadME-SwiftUI/README.md

 ---

+I had finished the course "Your second SwiftUI iOS App" on Raywenderlich.com.
 What I have learned while making this project:

 - [x] List View Fundamentals